 Whenever the price of BUSD begins to move lower than $1 per 1 BUSD, arbitrager traders will purchase BUSD in large quantities.
 Even a price of $0.98 could provide them an opportunity to make a profit.
 After purchasing large amounts of BUSD, the arbitragers can then convert the BUSD tokens into fiat through the Paxos platform.
 An increase in demand for BUSD naturally raises the token price back up to $1, restoring the 1:1 peg.

 New York state regulators have enforced particular measures on Paxos, Binance, and how the stablecoin must operate.
 Along with making sure the token is fully collateralized, Paxos must carefully control the creation and burning of BUSD tokens.
 Paxos also has the right to freeze accounts and remove funds if needed due to illegal activity.
 These principles all adhere to the Trust Charter and New York banking laws applicable to the stablecoin.

 Inbuilt within the smart contracts of the token is a new function that reflects the regulation of the stablecoin: SetLawEnforcementRole.
 This small piece of code allows Paxos to use the powers mentioned previously in upholding NYDFS regulations.

 As noted above, these features apply to the Paxos-issued BUSD on Ethereum.
-Binance-Peg BUSD, issued by Binance on BNB Chain (formally Binance Chain and Binance Smart Chain), operates pursuant to different procedures and is not issued by Paxos or regulated by the NYDFS.
+Binance-Peg BUSD, issued by Binance on BNB Chain (formerly Binance Chain and BNB Smart Chain), operates pursuant to different procedures and is not issued by Paxos or regulated by the NYDFS.

 Why do people use BUSD?